 The guidelines ensure that students, alumni, and former students are allowed as great a degree of access to their own academic records as is academically justifiable and administratively feasible.
-A student's right to privacy in relation to his/her academic records is safeguarded as far as both internal college or UofT access and external public access are concerned.
+A student's right to privacy in relation to their academic records is safeguarded as far as both internal college or UofT access and external public access are concerned.
 The guidelines call for basic UofT-wide consistency in the kinds of information collected, recorded, filed, and made available.

-The full text of the Guidelines Concerning Official Access to Student Academic Records is available on the UofT website at http://www.governingcouncil.utoronto.ca/Governing Council/policies.htm.
+The full text of the Guidelines Concerning Official Access to Student Academic Records is available on the UofT website at https://governingcouncil.utoronto.ca/secretariat/policies.